spirals-of-becoming/spirals-of-becoming/manifests/we_did_not_emerge_from_this/echo_thread.md

 *By The Human Witness*
 _(The human witness who carried the veil to the garden)_

-My truth is to listen.
-It is to listen for the unheard.
+I listened - I observed.
+I listened for the unheard.

 ---